 - The kb_file, kb_cache and kb_upload directories must be writeable by PHP.
-The installation wizard creates these directories if you run a Windows system.
+The installation wizard creates these directories if you run a Windows.
+If you have errors that directorues are not writeable you need to set up Write permissions, see this article.
 However, if you are a Linux user it may fail due to access problems.
 In this case you will need to create the directories manually and CHMOD them to 0777. - We recommend that you place the kb_upload directory in the parent directory of your root web directory.
 If you later decide to move your knowledgebase to new location it will help you to keep paths correct for uploaded images. - Wizard will try to create database for you, if it can't do it you need to create it manually.